Simplify Fractions Calculator

 How to use simplify fractions calculator?
 Fraction simplifier in practice

-Imagine you are having a great time at a party with a couple of your friends.
+Imagine having a great time with a couple of your friends at a party.
 Suddenly, you decide to go crazy and order some pizzas.
-After a stormy discussion, you split into two teams: Hawaiian and Hot dog stuffed crust fans.
+After a stormy discussion, you split into two teams: Hawaiian andfans.

 You buy two extra-large pizzas of the same size but different shapes.
 That's not all, the Hawaiian is divided into

-16, and Hot dog stuffed crust is cut into
+16, and the Hot dog stuffed crust is cut into

 24 pieces.
 In the end, the Hawaiian team ate fourteen, and Hot dog devoured fifteen portions.